Titta Pretto

-Tito Matias Estefânio Preto (born 4 January 1933), known professionally as Titta Pretto, is an Indian comedian, singer, composer, and playwright known for his work in Konkani films and tiatr productions.
+Tito Matias Estefânio Preto (4 January 1933 – 9 June 2026), known professionally as Titta Pretto, was an Indian comedian, singer, composer and playwright known for his work in Konkani films and tiatr productions.

 Early life

 During his formative years, Preto developed a deep appreciation for tiatrs, a traditional form of Goan musical theater.
 Among the tiatrists, he admired the Konkani tiatrist Minguel Rod for his singing prowess and skill in composing tiatrs.
 Inspired by his idol, Preto often imitated Minguel Rod's style, nurturing his ambition to become a tiatrist of similar stature.
 Gradually, Preto began crafting his own compositions, predominantly in the realm of comedic tiatrs.

 At the age of 16, Preto relocated to Bombay (now Mumbai) and established permanent residence there.
 His father served in the Goa Police and later assumed the role of a Rejidor (now referred to as Sarpanch) in Goa.
 Preto also fostered a close association with J. P. Souzalin, a prominent tiatrist.
 In Bombay, Preto undertook various employments, including positions at establishments like the Royal Bombay Yacht Club and Ritz Hotel.
 Accumulating savings from his endeavors, he resolved to pursue his lifelong passion for tiatrs and aspire to become a distinguished tiatrist in his own right.